fastily/wpkit/README.md

 ======

 ####About
-These are Wikimedia Commons tools and scripts based on <a href="https://github.com/fastily/jwiki">jwiki</a>.
+These are my experimental Wikimedia Commons tools and frameworks extending [jwiki](https://github.com/fastily/jwiki).

-This project contains experimental tools and frameworks.
-I make no guarantee anything in here will work or behave as expected.
-Use at your own discretion.
-Enjoy! :P
+I have written these for my own use, and won't guarantee that everything in here is 100% functional.
+Use at your own risk I guess.